Guillaume Michels, Global Product Manager, Internet of Good Things (IoGT), Nairobi, Kenya

 How would you describe your job to a 5-year-old?

 Funnily enough, I recently discussed my work with my adorable niece Eva who just turned 5!
-I said something like… “Well, you see Eva I make some very basic websites – a bit like the apps you use on Daddy’s tablet – so that people can find out tips and advice to help them learn new things.”
+I said something like… “Well, you see Eva I make some very basic websites – a bit like the apps you use on Daddy’s tablet – so that people can find out tips and advice to help them learn new things.
 We give people access to information so they can raise healthy babies, make sure children are protected from disease and don’t fall sick.
 Sometimes people live too far from a doctor or a school, but they have a mobile phone which allows them to receive information.
-With my work, I help people find useful information so they can live a longer and more healthy life with their family.
+With my work, I help people find useful information so they can live a longer and have a healthy life with their family.”

 What did you want to be when you were a child?